antonywanjala/compare-text/README.md

 #10:

 Analysis of customer feedback from different channels (emails, surveys, reviews, etc.) for common issues or praise, processes addressed by this script, can help improve product quality and customer satisfaction.

+#11

+Have one of the files supplied to the script be a list of words, phrases or statements which the user wishes to evaluate the presence of in any one of the remaining file arguments to be supplied to the script.
+The resultant output would reflect which items are common of the supplied documents.